-Sources: Bureau of Labor Statistics and American Chemistry Council analysis.
+sources: Bureau of Labor Statistics and American Chemistry Council analysis.
+Note.
+2018 latest available data

 Figure 12.2 - Number of Business of Chemistry Establishments by State

 U.S. CHEMICAL PRODUCTION REGIONAL INDEX

 The U.S. Chemical Production Regional Index (US CPRI), which tracks chemical production activity in seven regions of the United States, was developed by Moore Economics for the American Chemistry Council.
 The US CPRI is comparable to the U.S. industrial production index for chemicals published by the Federal Reserve and the ACC Global Chemical Production Regional Index (Global CPRI).
 The index is based to where 2012=100.
 The US CPRI is based on information from the Federal Reserve and is weighted by chemical shipments by region.